otienosteve/python-p3-get-request-lab/README.md

 - `GET /employees/age/old`: returns the oldest employee as an object

-To run your server run `uvicorn lib.main:app` or `uvicorn lib.main:app -reload` to enable reloading on file changes
+To run your server run `uvicorn lib.main:app` or `uvicorn lib.main:app --reload` to enable reloading on file changes

 To test your solution run ` pytest `

+once all tests have passed , commit